Skip to content

 Connecting Your Meta Quest 3

 Many users now use the Meta Quest 3 for PC streaming.
-You don’t need the old Mixed Reality Portal for this.
+The old Mixed Reality Portal isn’t necessary for this.
 Instead, use the Meta Quest Link software or third-party streaming apps.
 This provides a better experience than the older Windows tools.

 Manually Adding or Removing the Mixed Reality Pane

-You can add or remove the Mixed Reality pane in Windows 11 by changing a setting in the Registry Editor, but you’ll need admin rights first.
+You can add or remove the Mixed Reality pane in Windows 11 by changing a setting in the Registry Editor.
+This requires administrator permissions.
+You’ll need to open the Registry Editor and go to a specific location to make the change.

 1. Open the Windows Registry by pressing the Windows key, typing regedit, and pressing Enter.